Board Members

 Founder

-Dr. Rahel Zewude is an Internal Medicine resident physician at University of British Columbia who is the founder of Black Physicians of BC.
-She completed her medical school at University of Toronto, where she served as the co-president for the Black Medical Students’ Association and created several new initiatives and worked on expanding the advocacy and mentorship efforts of the association.
+Dr Rahel Zewude is an Infectious Diseases fellow at the University of Toronto and the founder of Black Physicians of BC.
+She completed her Internal Medicine residency at the University of British Columbia and her medical school at the University of Toronto.
+She previously served as the co-president for the Black Medical Students’ Association and created several new initiatives and worked on expanding the advocacy and mentorship efforts of the association.
 Her commitment to mentorship and advocacy through the years has led her to be involved in various programs that have improved the representation of Black students in Canadian medicine.

 President